Offline Handwritten Signature Verification - Literature Review: Introduction

 Over the last few decades, some key survey papers have summarized the advancements in the field, in the late 80's \cite{plamondon_automatic_1989}, 90's \cite{leclerc_automatic_1994} and 2000's \cite{impedovo_automatic_2008}.
+Some recent advancements have been consolidated in more recent literature reviews: Impedovo et al. \cite{impedovo_handwritten_2012} provide an update over the authors' previous review \cite{impedovo_automatic_2008}, focusing on advancements such as new acquisition devices (mostly for online signatures) and signature representations; Shah et al. \cite{shah_appraisal_2015} present a critical evaluation of 15 signature verification systems proposed in the literature, classifying each work according to the feature extraction methods, classifiers and overall strengths and limitations of the systems.
+These reviews, on the other hand, do not capture more recent trends in the field, in particular the usage of Deep Learning methods applied for handwritten signatures.
+Such methods have demonstrated superior results in multiple benchmarks, and are reviewed in the present work.

-This report reviews the most important techniques and recent advancements on the field of Offline Signature verification.
-It is organized as follows: we start by formalizing the problem at hand, and list the datasets that are available to evaluate such systems.
-We then describe the techniques used for each process of the pipeline for training a system: Preprocessing, Feature Extraction and model training, and finally we summarize the recent progress.
+This paper is organized as follows: we start by formalizing the problem at hand, and list the main datasets that are available to evaluate such systems.
+We then describe the techniques used for each process of the pipeline for training a system: Preprocessing, Feature Extraction and model training, and finally we summarize the recent progress and potential areas for future research.